 - A copy of the document given by the USCIS confirming your asylee or refugee status and the expiration date of this status.

-- A copy of any document given by the USCIS confirming your present status in the U.S. AND
+- A copy of any document confirming your present status in the U.S.

-- Any evidence to show the circumstances demanding the issue of the Advance Parole Document OR
+- And any evidence to show the circumstances demanding the issue of the Advance Parole Document

-- A copy of the U.S. consular appointment letter if you are going to Canada to apply for an immigrant visa OR
+- Or a copy of the U.S. consular appointment letter if you are going to Canada to apply for an immigrant visa OR

-- A copy of a USCIS receipt proving that you filed the adjustment application OR
+- Or a copy of a USCIS receipt proving that you filed the adjustment application OR

-- A copy of Form I-797 to show that the decision on form I-821D was to postpone action if the USCIS has postponed action under DACA.
+- Or a copy of Form I-797 to show that the decision on form I-821D was to postpone action if the USCIS has postponed action under DACA.
 If ICE postponed action in your case, attach a copy of the letter from ICE.

 - Form I-134